Astro Night

 Lecture: See below schedule.
 Doors open 15 minutes before lecture begins.

-Lecture Location: Campbell Hall 131
+Lecture Location: Campbell Hall Lobby, RM 131

 Stargazing: after the lecture (weather permitting)